gridsingularity/gsy-e/wiki/docs/connect-ctn.md

 </figure>

 &nbsp;2.
-A Grid Singularity representative will be in touch with you shortly to discuss your needs and share a commercial and a data processing agreement to review and execute.{start=2}
+A Grid Singularity representative will be in touch with you shortly to discuss your needs and share a commercial and a data processing agreement to review and execute.
+As an initial step, you will be required to provide the following information:

-A personal account of an external user does not have the admin rights to create a GSy CTN.
-If you have any questions, please contact us at contact@gridsingularity.com for technical support and provide us with the following:

   - *Your Name*
   - *Grid Singularity account email address*